Helene Recovery Resources & Updates

 If there is a discrepancy between the map and our Trail Alert, the alert should be considered correct

-The ATC is working with the National Park Service, U.S. Forest Service, the Clubs, and local partners to inventory the damage to the Trail and determine the need for detours.
+The ATC is working with the National Park Service, U.S. Forest Service, the Clubs, and local partners to repair the Trail and identify detours.
 More information will be shared as it becomes available.
-Learn about how to prepare to hike storm-damaged sections of the A.T. in 2025 in our latest blog post.
+Learn about how to prepare to hike storm-damaged sections of the A.T., how to support Trail communities, and how to handle detours in 2025 in our latest blog post.

 INFO FOR 2025 HIKERS